LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Performance Optimizer/Performance-Optimizer-user-guide.md

 {:start="7"}
 7. The Metric Targets area lists metrics that are key drivers for the 4 categories of the 4E Framework.
 For each metric:

-Select Benchmark to compare the brand’s performance with the global vertical benchmark
+Select Benchmark to compare the brand’s performance with the industry benchmark

 Or: